jasonyingling/reading-time-wp/readme.txt

 = 2.0.14 =
 * Switched plugin to `init` hook
 * If admin file is called directly, abort.
+* Fixed issue with postfix when reading time is `< 1`
+* Tested with WordPress 6.3.1 and PHP 8.2

 = 2.0.13 =
 * Tested on WordPress 6.2